DeltaBalances/DeltaBalances.github.io/README.md

 # [DeltaBalances.github.io](https://deltabalances.github.io)
 A community tool to make decentralized exchanges a little easier.
 + View all your token balances in one place (including deposited balances)
++ Retrieve and export a history of all your DEX trades.
 + Look at the details of your transactions with decentralized exchanges.
-+ Retrieve and export a history of all your trades.

 DeltaBalances runs fully client side, powered by [Etherscan](https://etherscan.io) and [Infura](https://infura.io).